SlackHacky/Configurations/config/examples/Tronxy/X5SA/HOWTO-INSTALL.md

 12. Put back the "v source" jumper to 5V.

-# Flashing Marlin JUST USING SD
+# Flashing Marlin JUST USING SD may NOT work since early 2021 due to Bootloader changes by Tronxy

 Thanks to the amazing work of J.C.
 Nelson, now we can just use Marlin updating directly from SD!!